Anupam Sen: Education

-Sen completed his Bachelor of Arts degree with honors in 1962 and master's degree in 1963 in sociology from University of Dhaka.
+Sen completed his Bachelor of Arts degree with honors in 1962 and his master's degree in 1963 in sociology from the University of Dhaka.
 In 1979, he obtained his PhD in sociology from McMaster University, Ontario, Canada.
-His PhD dissertation on political economy and economic development entitled The State, Industrialization and Class Formations in India was published by Routledge and Kegan-Paul, London in 1982.
-The book has been reviewed in many international journals including World Development and the Journal of Development Studies.
-It has also been included as a reference book on many courses in development studies, political science, and other social sciences in universities of Europe and North America and India.
+His PhD dissertation on political economy and economic development, entitled The State, Industrialization and Class Formations in India was published by Routledge and Kegan-Paul, London in 1982.
+The book has been reviewed in many international journals, including World Development and the Journal of Development Studies.
+It has also been included as a reference book on many courses in development studies, political science, and other social sciences in universities of Europe, North America, and India.

 Career

-In 1965, Dr. Sen started his career at the age of 25.
-In March 1965, he joined BUET as a lecturer, and began his four-decade career as a teacher.
-In 1966, he joined University of Dhaka as a lecturer and three years later, made a transition to the newly opened Sociology department at University of Chittagong as an assistant professor.
+In 1965, Sen started his career at the age of 25.
+In March 1965, he joined BUET as a lecturer and began his four-decade career as a teacher.
+In 1966, he joined the University of Dhaka as a lecturer, and three years later, made a transition to the newly opened sociology department at the University of Chittagong as an assistant professor.
 He became a professor in this department in 1984 and was elected the Dean of Social Sciences in the same year.
 He also served on the board of directors of Bangladesh Bank from 1997 to 2001.
 On 1 October 2006, he became the vice chancellor of Premier University, Chittagong.
-Amid student protests, Anupam Sen, serving as the Vice-Chancellor of Premier University, Chattogram, submitted his resignation on December 7 to the university's Chancellor and President of Bangladesh, Mohammed Shahabuddin, citing age-related reasons.
+Amid student protests, Anupam Sen, serving as the vice-chancellor of Premier University, Chattogram, submitted his resignation on December 7, citing age-related reasons.

 Participation in Liberation War and different movements

-Dr. Sen participated in the Bangladesh Liberation War in 1971 as a freedom fighter while he was the General Secretary of Chittagong University Teachers Association.
+Sen participated in the Bangladesh Liberation War in 1971 as a freedom fighter while he was the general secretary of the Chittagong University Teachers Association.
 After the war, he involved himself in various movements against injustices done to people.
-In 1985–86, under his leadership as the president of Federation of Bangladesh University Teachers' Association, teachers from different universities broke the martial law and marched the streets for the restoration of democratic rights.
+In 1985–86, under his leadership as the president of the Federation of Bangladesh University Teachers' Association, teachers from different universities broke the martial law and marched the streets for the restoration of democratic rights.